 - Make keywords specific to the content of each page.
 Don’t use the same set of keywords on every page.
 Making them unique to each page will increase the relevance of the keywords and increase the validity of your site for search engines and visitors.

 - Shy away from the use of a single keyword for optimization unless it is incredibly unique, e.g. “Dentist” is good as a single keyword.
 People seldom use a single keyword in searches and single keywords usually have millions of results making your site rank high for it next to impossible.
 For example, “business” is a much too broad and unspecific keyword.

-- Use the Google Keyword Planner Tool to choose the best keywords for each page.
+- Use SEMRush.com or the Google Keyword Planner Tool to choose the best keywords for each page.

 - Description tags are still relevant since many search engines including Google sometimes use this tag to begin the description of your site in search engine results.
 Facebook also used the description tag of a site when a URL is pasted into a status update.

 - Limit the description to one or two sentences that best describe your website.
-Google displays about 140 characters of text in the search results so the first 15 words in your description are critical.
+Google displays about 160 characters of text in the search results so the first 15 words in your description are critical.
 [Google is experimenting with much longer meta description tags, but we recommend focusing on 160 until the longer number becomes the norm.]